nidhin077/home-creators/README.md

 asdf current
 ```

+## Important per-project and per-directory configuration management tools

 We use `asdf` to manage almost all languages and utilities so that they can be easily installed and, more importantly, support multiple versions simultaneously.
 For example, we heavily use `Deno` for multiple projects but each project might require a different version. `asdf` supports global, per session, and per project (directory) [version configuration strategy](https://asdf-vm.com/#/core-configuration?id=tool-versions).

 `asdf` has [centrally managed plugins](https://asdf-vm.com/#/plugins-all) for many languages and runtimes and there are even more [contributed plugins](https://github.com/search?q=asdf) for additional languages and runtimes.

 There are good [asdf videos](https://www.youtube.com/watch?v=r6qLQgq2vGk) worth watching.

+In addition to `asdf` which supports a flexible [version configuration strategy](https://asdf-vm.com/#/core-configuration?id=tool-versions) for languages and runtimes, we use [direnv](https://asdf-vm.com/) to encourage usage of environment variables with per-directory flexibility.
+Per their documentation:

+> direnv is an extension for your shell.
+It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.

+We use `direnv` and `.envrc` files to manage environments on a [per-directory](https://www.tecmint.com/direnv-manage-environment-variables-in-linux/) (per-project and descendant directories) basis. `direnv` can be used to [manage secrets](https://www.youtube.com/watch?v=x3p-28PajJY) as well as non-secret configurations.
+Many other [development automation techniques](http://www.futurile.net/2016/02/03/automating-environment-setup-with-direnv/) are possible.

+There are some [direnv YouTube videos](https://www.youtube.com/results?search_query=direnv) worth watching to get familar with the capabilities.

 ## Data Engineering